Internationalization

 formatDate

-The formatDate method, which takes two arguments, the date object and DateFormatOptions, returns the formatted string.
+The formatDate method formats a date object based on DateFormatOptions and returns the formatted string.

 import { NgModule } from '@angular/core'